ferrarimarco/home-lab/README.md

 - A [dockerized Ansible instance (ferrarimarco/docker-home-lab-ansible)](https://github.com/ferrarimarco/docker-home-lab-ansible)
 - A [dockerized OpenVPN instance (kylemanna/docker-openvpn)](https://github.com/kylemanna/docker-openvpn)

-## Development Environment

-The development environment is currently managed with Vagrant.
-Run `vagrant up` from the root directory of this repository to start the environment.

-### Dependencies

-- Vagrant 2.0.3+
-- Virtualbox 5.2.8+

 ## Manual Steps

 There are a number of manual steps to follow in order to bootstrap this Lab.
 The first machine (likely the DHCP/DNS/PXE server) in this lab